tannguyen51/BTVN1/README.md

-# Breathing Free - Quit Smoking App
+# Breathing Free - Smoking Cessation Application

-A comprehensive platform to help users quit smoking and track their progress.
-This application provides tools and resources for individuals on their journey to become smoke-free.
+A web application designed to help users quit smoking by providing a personalized journey with progress tracking, professional support, and membership options.

 ## Features

-- **Personalized Quit Plan**: Create a personalized plan with a selected quit date
-- **Progress Tracking**: Monitor smoke-free days and money saved
+- **Member Dashboard**: Track your smoke-free days and progress
-- **Achievement System**: Unlock achievements as you reach important milestones
-- **Health Timeline**: View the health benefits of quitting smoking over time
-- **Multi-role Support**: Different interfaces for members, coaches, and administrators
+- **Track Your Status**: Monitor health improvements and chat with consultants
+- **Professional Membership Plans**: Access premium features with flexible plans
+- **Doctor Consultation**: Connect with specialized doctors for support

-## Technology Stack
+## Technologies Used

-- React
+- React.js
 - Vite
-- React Router
+- CSS with custom styling
-- LocalStorage for data persistence
+- LocalStorage for persistence (demo purposes)

+## Installation

+1. Clone the repository
+2. Navigate to the project directory
+3. Install dependencies with `npm install`
+4. Run the development server with `npm run dev`

+## Project Contributors

+- [Your Name]

 ## Getting Started